-- 514. The South since 1865 (5).
+A study of those ideas and emotions which appear to have significantly influenced Americans since 1876. - 513.
+The South to 1865 (5).
 Pr., Junior Standing.
-Study of the major trends in the South since the Civil War emphasizing the social, economic, and political developments from 1865 to the present. - A study in depth of the significant political, economic, and foreign controversies which have influenced the development of the United States, 1607-1960's. - 520.
+The study of the origins, growth, and distinctive social, economic, cultural, and ideological patterns of the South from 1607 to 1865. - 514.
+The South since 1865 (5).
+Pr., Junior Standing.
+Study of the major trends in the South since the Civil War emphasizing the social, economic, and political developments from 1865 to the present. - 519.
+Critical Issues in American History (5).
+Pr., Junior Standing.
+A study in depth of the significant political, economic, and foreign controversies which have influenced the development of the United States, 1607-1960's. - 520.
 Critical Issues in European History (5).
 Pr., Junior Standing.
 A study in depth of selected political, economic, and foreign controversies which have influenced the development of Europe from 1650 to the present. - 540.
 Readings in History (1-5).
 Honors Course, Pr., Junior Standing.
 Directed readings followed by oral and/or written report, discussions of authors, and evaluation and discussion of material with the director of the course.
 Areas in the United States, Europe, Latin America, and Far East. - 547.
 Social and Intellectual History of Modern Europe (5).
 Pr., Junior Standing.
-A study of the major ideas and social movements in Europe since 1815. - 552.
-Mexico and the Caribbean Area Since 1820 (5).
-Pr., Junior Standing.
-An in-depth study of Mexico and the Caribbean nations as to their political, social, economic, and intellectual development since 1820.
-Emphasis also will be placed on the diplomatic relationships with the United States. - 575.
+A study of the major ideas and social movements in Europe since 1815. - 575.
 Origin and Growth of Towns (5).
 Pr., Junior Standing.

-An investigation into the circumstances that led to the concentration of human habitation in urban areas and the effects that this had on the quality of human existence. - 576.
-The Industrial Revolution (5).
+An investigation into the circumstances that led to the concentration of human habitation in urban areas and the effects that this had on the quality of human existence.

+576. The Industrial Revolution (5).
 Pr., Junior Standing.

-A study of the development of industrialism in Europe and other parts of the world as a component of urban society. - 577.
-Urban History of the United States (5).
+A study of the development of industrialism in Europe and other parts of the world as a component of urban society.

+- 577. Urban History of the United States (5).
 Pr., Junior Standing.
 A study of urbanization of the United States from the colonial period to the present. - 580.
-Technology, Society and the Environment (5).
-Pr., Junior Standing.
+Technology, Society and the Environment (5)., Junior Standing.

 A study of contemporary social, technological, and environmental problems in historical perspective. - 629.
-Historical Methods (5).
-Graduate Standing or Departmental Approval.
-A survey of the problems, methods, and techniques of historical research including bibliography, documentation, and literary style. - 639.
+Biographical Studies (5).
+Pr., Graduate Standing or departmental approval.

+An in depth study of the major historic figures of the world.
+Special emphasis will be placed on those persons whose careers are of national and international importance.
+Selection of biographical subjects will be announced at the beginning of the course. - 639.
 Historiography (5).
 Pr., Graduate Standing or Departmental Approval.

 A study of the major themes and interpretations presented by the leading historians.